 - record of notification to all creditors.

 - Where the redemption was approved by the shareholders file a copy of the shareholders’ resolution at Companies House.

 - In all cases complete and file form SH02 at Companies House.
-Currently this needs to be a paper copy.
+Currently this needs to either be a paper copy or an electronic copy of the form sent to Companies House using their document upload process.
 Sections 1,2,5,7 and 8 should be completed and then section 9 signed for the company.

 These examples of sections 5 and 7 show where a company has redeemed 5,000 of its existing 20,000 redeemable preference shares.

 - Update the register of shareholders and other company records for the number of shares redeemed and hence cancelled by the company for each shareholder.